virteal/l8/README.md

 ```
   l8
      -- step/task creation. "body" can create additional steps/subtasks
     .step(     body )   -- queue a step on the path to task's completion
     .task(     body )   -- queue a step that waits on a blocking subtask
     .fork(     body )   -- queue a step that starts a forked task, forks "join"
     .repeat(   body )   -- queue a step that repeats a blocking subtask
     .spawn(    body )   -- like fork() but next step does not wait for subtask
-    .generator( body )  -- queue a step that spwans a task that yields results
+    .generate( body )   -- queue a step that spawn a task that yields results

     -- step walking
     .proceed( block )   -- walk a step on its path, at most once per step